Email or through Blackboard Collaborate

 Exploring Psychology, 11th Edition, loose leaf David G. Myers & C. Nathan DeWall with access code.
 You do need the access code

 Supplies: pencil, pens, spiral notebook, and access to a computer.
-If you do not have your own computer, you will need to use AC computers located on the 4th floor of the Ware Student Commons or the Underground.
-Your exams will be given online so you need to make sure you have reliable internet access.
-You will also have chapter quizzes online.
-Because of the restriction on the number of students in class, you will need access to the internet on your designated days for online attendance.
+If you do not have your own computer, or if you do not have access to a computer at some other facility, you will need to use AC computers located on the 4th floor of the Ware Student Commons or the Underground.
+Quizzes and an assignment will be online so please make to use reliable internet.

 These are the MINIMUM competencies.
 After studying the material presented in this course, the student will be able to do the following as evaluated by the faculty in the department/program:

 1. Identify various research methods and their characteristics used in the scientific study of psychology.